ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **upgrade** reapply any hotfixes which are not included in the current release but have been made to the instrument [see notes column in instrument releases table](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information)

+- upgrade the configuration
+    1. check the configuration directory in git (git status) sort out any changes
+    1. run in an epics terminal `python misc\upgrade\master\upgrade.py`
+    1. check the changes to the configuration using git (git status) commit the changes.

 - **install** If the machine has no LabVIEW modules directory (c:\LabVIEW Modules) containing sample environment plus DAE programs.
 Install that now with:

     If you are installing EPICS on a non-instrument and need to start the DAE in simulation mode, then you need to (in an epics terminal):